 We desire that our Small Groups be a place where a group of around 10-12 people meet to grow in maturity in Christ through knowing, trusting, and living with Christ as Lord.

 Groups typically meet weekly or bi-weekly, often in homes, for study, prayer, care, fellowship, and service.

 You have options!
 We know that everyone’s needs are different and we’d like to help you in whatever way we can.

 - Fill out our online form.
 This form will help us get to know you and what you’re looking for.

 - Contact Leeora to let her know that you are interested in joining a group.
 You can email her at email@example.com or call her at 701.232.4476.
 Please include some information about yourself and what you are looking for in a group.

 - Write “Small Group” on a response card and drop it into an offering box.

 Once we’ve received your information our team will work with group leaders currently looking for new members and will get you connected with one of the leaders.
-Here is our list of groups currently looking to add new members.

 What do Small Groups study?